adegard/markdown-cv/index.md

 ## GDPR consent

-I hereby consent to the processing of the personal data in this CV by anyone who receives this CV for the sole purpose of consideration of my skills and experience for professional opportunities.
+I hereby consent to the processing of the personal data in this CV by anyone who receives this CV for the sole purpose of consideration of my skills and experience for professional opportunities <a href="https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A02016R0679-20160504">(General Data Protection Regulation)</a>

 ## Last updated